bvs7/RootNote/README.md

 Clearings can be identified by either a directional scheme (North, South, Central, West, East, Mid, etc) or by Bot Priority Markers?
 Or, use a custom mapping

+### Types:
+#### Independent of Factions:
+- BoardType
+- Suit
+- PathType
+- DeckType
+- Card (Base type, with functional methods)
+- TurnPhase
+- GamePhase (Setup or Turn(Faction))

+#### Dependent on Factions, used in general?:
+- Faction
+- Building
+- Token

+How to organize everything?

+There are General Parts:

+Types
+State
+Actions
+Parser

+Then there are faction parts for each of these

+F[Types]
+F[State]
+F[Actions]
+F[Parser]

+And Bases for building things?

+Base_Types
+Base_State?
+Base_Actions?
+Base_Parser?

+Dependencies seem to go:

+Types -> F[Types] -> Base_Types

+Base_State -> Types
+State -> F[State] -> Base_State

+Base_Actions -> Types
+Actions -> F[Actions] -> Base_Actions

+Base_Parser -> Types
+Base_Parser -> State?
+Base_Parser -> Actions?
+Parser -> F[Parser] -> Base_Parser

+So, Types is its own module?
+No, Base is its own module
+Each faction is its own module?
+Or just own file?

+lets do fewer modules for now...

+with ordered imports?

+Desired behavior of dependent types:
+- Check if obj is building/token/faction
+- Get faction of building/token
+- Get list of buildings/tokens/buildings+tokens